fprochazka/filip-prochazka.com/hire-me.md

 Over the years, I've collected many proven approaches to work and technology into my toolbox that I can always fall back on.
 Yet, I'm continuously learning new things and staying on top of modern trends to evaluate what to explore next.

-When evaluating a technology, I always consider its total cost of ownership, which allowed me to avoid many fads that would otherwise have cost the project time, money, and opportunity.
+When evaluating a technology, I always consider its total cost of ownership, which has allowed me to avoid many fads that would have otherwise cost the project time, money, and opportunity.
 I usually stay with the project long enough to see the fruits of my work, so if I make a mistake in my evaluation, I can learn from it, fix it, and avoid repeating it.

 ### Build a product